Pj Perez: Music

 In the late 1990s, Perez played guitar in Morgana Athena, a Las Vegas-based gothic rock band whose single "E.S.P." was featured on Dim View of the Future, a gothic rock compilation released by a subsidiary of Triple X Records.
 He previously played drums and guitar in Las Vegas-based rock band As Yet Unbroken, and most recently, played bass guitar in Vegas-based indie rock band MOONBOOTS, which released a self-titled extended play record in 2016.
 Moonboots broke up later that year.

 Filmmaking

 Perez first ventured into filmmaking with the 2011 48 Hour Film Project short film Sugarhook.
 In August 2018, he posted a teaser trailer for Parkway of Broken Dreams, a documentary film about the cultural scene that developed near the University of Nevada, Las Vegas in the early 1990s.
 Parkway of Broken Dreams premiered in Las Vegas on October 13, 2021.
 It won the Audience Award for Best Documentary at the 2021 Silver State Film Festival.

 In 2020, Perez released a television pilot for a proposed series called Notepads & Bar Tabs, developed with screenwriter Matthew Sorvillo.

+Perez is currently in production on a documentary film about the 1998 murders of anti-racist skinheads Lin Newborn and Daniel Shersty tentatively titled Murdered on the Fourth of July.
+A crowdfunding campaign to support production of the film was launched in October 2023, raising $11,100 from 92 backers.